oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-03.md

 2) Perfume Run Continuation
 - Follow the Dock 3 chit from earlier; Mariette’s crate sits ready to be “blessed” into Eau de Morr

+3) Basement Briefing (with Corporal Hansi)
+- Hansi ushers the party into his mother’s basement.
+On an old door laid flat as a table, he sketches patrol routes, culverts, and the barge’s usual tie points.
+Gain a Planning Boon: +10 to one heist roll (Stealth/Mechanics) and a paper “guild seal” that might pass quick scrutiny.

 ---